-Acceptable Targets: In the story (and some of its spinoffs), humanity itself.
+Acceptable Targets: In the story (and some of its spin-offs), humanity as whole.
 The story itself is a huge one for the fanbase, and the Spacebattles Forums especially used to love bashing it for a while.

-Confirmation Bias: Many writers willingly gloss over certain things in the series itself (like Twilight Sparkle actually saying the word "war" in the episode "It's About Time") in order to turn Equestria into a Mary Suetopia paradise.
+Confirmation Bias: Many writers willingly gloss over the worse elements in Equestria (like the numerous Jerkass ponies, and the common monster attacks) in order to turn Equestria into a Mary Suetopia paradise.

 This quote from Twilight in the original was intended to be a joke but it's a lot less funny with the numerous stories that have the barrier being intentionally expanded as a means to force ponification.

-Now, I'm almost positive all of you are here because you want to become a pony.
+Twilight Sparkle: Now, I'm almost positive all of you are here because you want to become a pony.
 This is a fact.
-You don't come here because you don't want to be a pony, unless someone forced you at gunpoint, but that's a different story. - Twilight Sparkle
+You don't come here because you don't want to be a pony, unless someone forced you at gunpoint, but that's a different story."

-Twilight's statement is a lot less amusing once you read through stories that have the PER in them.
+This statement is also a lot less amusing once you read through stories that have the PER in them.

-The author's note in the Google Docs version is not quite amusing anymore now that there are tons of Conversion Bureaudark fics and war stories.
+Depending on how one looks at it, this statement in the author's notes in the Google Docs version is either a "Funny Aneurysm" Moment or Hilarious in Hindsight now that there are tons of TCB dark fics and war stories.

 Internet Backdraft: Expect the comments section for any of these stories to get ugly, fast.

-Rooting for the Empire: Despite various misanthropic writers trying so desperately to paint the Human Liberation Front as terrorists (and sometimes succeeding), the fact that the deck is so stacked against them and the blatant Moral Myopia of the ponies makes the HLF easy to sympathize with.
+Rooting for the Empire: Despite various misanthropic writers trying so desperately to paint up the Human Liberation Front as terrorists (and sometimes succeeding), the fact that the deck is so stacked against them and the blatant Moral Myopia of the ponies makes the HLF much easier to sympathize with.

-Strawman Has a Point: The primary antagonist group is the Human Liberation Front, who believes the ponies are a threat to humanity and must be destroyed.
+Strawman Has a Point: The primary antagonist group is supposed to be the Human Liberation Front, who believes the ponies are a threat to humanity and must be destroyed.
 They're treated as unambiguous, totally evil villains, but they're completely right about the first part.

 Conversely in the more pro-human fics, the ponies can come off as surprisingly reasonable.
 Their basic argument is that humans are savage, violent war-mongers who shoot first and ask questions later... except that in the vast majority of the pro-human fics, that is exactly what the humans do.